 Ask them, and they say they would prefer freelancing over a corporate job.
-More than 60 percent of the freelancers today believe that they are better of with freelancing no matter what offer they get.
+More than 60 per cent of the freelancers today believe that they are better off with freelancing no matter what offer they get.
 Most of these contract workers have worked a lot and both in organisations and as freelancers.

 They find their peace here

 The freelancing world has a huge number of web and app developers.
 Not only that, it’s a league of the most experienced and talented developers available.
 They have worked for Intel, Accenture and many other companies where people dream to get a fit.
 They still went on to opt for full time freelancing and are much at ease and pleasure.

 A question pops up.
 Why are people running behind such an unstable career track when they have the choice of a secure job.
 Reasons are many.
 Let’s have a peek into some of the reasons as told by the people in the job themselves.